valentin-py-os/my_project_portfolio/README.md

 Includes data cleaning, feature transformation, and visualization to uncover customer behavior and business insights.

-Tech Used: pandas, matplotlib, data wrangling, EDA
+Tech Used: pandas, data wrangling, EDA